mattischrome/console-blog/content/posts/this-is-not-an-album-digest-march-2011/index.md

 - LCD Soundsystem
 - Salva
 title: Album Digest, March 2011
-heroImage: ../../assets/images/defaultHero.jpg
-description: '## This is not an Album Digest March 2011'
 ---
 ## This is not an Album Digest March 2011